Lenovo's away game counters China weakness

-BEIJING China's Lenovo Group Ltd (0992.HK), the world's biggest personal computer maker, showed why it is expanding overseas and into smartphones as it reported its slowest annual profit growth in five years.
+BEIJING China's Lenovo Group Ltd, the world's biggest personal computer maker, showed why it is expanding overseas and into smartphones as it reported its slowest annual profit growth in five years.

 Lenovo is especially pushing smartphones, to offset a decline in its once-mainstay personal computers (PC) as consumers switch to mobile devices.

-Lenovo, which competes with Apple (AAPL.O) in the U.S., agreed to acquire IBM Corp's (IBM.N) low-end server business and Google Inc's (GOOGL.O) Motorola Mobility smartphone unit in two separate deals worth a total of $5.2 billion in January.
-[ID:nL2N0KX1U0] [ID:nL2N0L329M]
+Lenovo, which competes with Apple in the U.S., agreed to acquire IBM Corp's low-end server business and Google Inc's Motorola Mobility smartphone unit in two separate deals worth a total of $5.2 billion in January.

 "I don't think (the cyber-theft case) will impact Lenovo's business," said Yang.
 "For a long time we've operated not just in China but also in the U.S. and other global markets.
 We have always been a transparent company, a trusted company, we've never had any issue with the government."